dasmith/stanford-corenlp-python/README.md

 Then, send me (Dustin Smith) a message on GitHub or through email (contact information is available [on my webpage](http://web.media.mit.edu/~dustin).

 #  TODO

-  - Adjust Char Offsets for `parse_imperative` to account for dummy pronoun.
-  - Parse and resolve coreferences
   - Mutex on parser
+  - Write test functions for parsing accuracy
+  - Calibrate parse-time prediction as function of sentence inputs